Skip to content

 ds_domain = xr.open_zarr("https://some_remote_data/domain_cfg.zarr")

-ds_gridT = xr.open_zarr("https://some_remote_data/MY_MODEL_gridT.nc")
+ds_gridT = xr.open_zarr("https://some_remote_data/MY_MODEL_gridT.zarr")

 datasets = {"parent": {"domain": ds_domain, "gridT": ds_gridT}}

-nemo = NEMODataTree.from_datasets(datasets=datasets)
+nemo = NEMODataTree.from_datasets(datasets=datasets, read_masks=True)

 This example would be applicable to the outputs of a regional NEMO model configuration which is neither zonally periodic nor north-folding (by default, iperio=False & nftype=None).